cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 2. ![Stamped Wax Paper Sleeves]

 # Selfie Sleeves
-Art is all about the experience, so we created Wax Paper Sleeves by carving the Auditorium Duet Logo into a Rubber Block and hand stamping them.
-This was a very lengthly process, but yield a nice simple and sexy result.
+Art is all about the experience, so we created Wax Paper Sleeves by carving the Auditorium Duet Logo into a Rubber Block and hand-stamping them.
+This was a very lengthly process, but yielded a simple, elegant result.

 ***